 Official Press Release

 New York, NY, March, 2002 When was the last time you picked up a comic book?
 Ifyou answered,"not since I was a kid," then the New York City Comic Book Museum wants to change that.
 "A lot of people grew up reading comic books, and have fond memories of those days," remarks David Gabriel, president of The New York City Comic Book Museum.
 We want to give New Yorkers the chance to rediscover comics and to relive their youth."
 On Thursday April 11, 2002, from 1:00 p.m. to 3:00 p.m., the NYCCBM joins forces with the MTA, Landmark High School, and the NY Explorer Program, to put comics in the hands of commuters as a part of its "Reading on the Move: Ride the Subway, Read a Comic" program.

 Beginning the afternoon of April 11, New York Transit customers using the West SideColumbus Circle Station will receive a free comic book, provided by Diamond ComicDistributors, to read on their journey.
-It is that simple –ride the subway, read a comic.
+It is that simple --ride the subway, read a comic.
 In addition to raising awareness for the art form, the museum hopes former readers will be encouraged to get involved in comic collecting again.

 "The comic book industry is the strongest that it has been for nearly ten years," saysGabriel.
 "With a slew of highly anticipated comic book inspired films like Blade II, Spiderman, and Men in Black II coming out this summer, the comic industry hopes to bring all sorts of new readers into the fold."

 Part of the curriculum at Landmark High School is participation in community outreachwork, so it is fitting that the Museum partner with them on this reading initiative.
 "The students are thrilled to be able to make a positive contribution by giving out free comic books to subway riders," says Landmark's Internship Coordinator, Shadia Alvarez.